urwrstkn8mare/galaxy-riot-integration/README.md

 - ~~If you press sync integratiom games lose installed status for some reason (working on it right now!)~~

+## FAQ

+- _Game time doesn't show the time before I added the plugin._
+  That's because Riot doesn't record gametime.
+The plugin will only display gametime while you've launched it via GOG Galaxy 2.0 just like if you had added it manually.

 ## Todo

 Any help (and feedback about this project) would be appreciated!
 If you want to add something or do a task feel free to do it and I'd appreciate a pull request.